The Impact of Data on the Stability of Learning-Based Control- Extended Version: Introduction

 \section{Introduction}

 Learning-based control is rapidly becoming an attractive alternative to traditional control approaches, particularly in settings with limited knowledge or prohibitive system complexity \citep{Deisenroth2015,Chua2018}.
-This has prompted a vast amount of research into the theoretical properties of control approaches based on nonparametric and probabilistic models obtained from supervised machine learning, yielding techniques that guarantee either safety or performance requirements \citep{Aswani2013, Beckers2019,Fisac2019,Capone2019,Gahlawat2020a,Lederer2020c}.
+This has prompted a vast amount of research into the theoretical properties of control approaches based on nonparametric and probabilistic models obtained from supervised machine learning, yielding techniques that guarantee either safety or performance requirements \citep{Aswani2013, Berkenkamp2016, Beckers2019,Fisac2019,Capone2019,Gahlawat2020a,Lederer2020c}.

-While theoretical guarantees for control performance can be obtained in various settings, the direct relationship between collected data and control performance in learning-based control with nonparametric, probabilistic models is still poorly understood.
+{While theoretical guarantees for control performance can be obtained in various settings, the direct relationship between collected data and control performance in learning-based control with nonparametric, probabilistic models is still poorly understood.
 In experimental design, the value of data is often quantified using information theoretical quantities, such as mutual information or entropy \citep{Pukelsheim2006}.
-Although these quantities have been used extensively to guide exploration and control strategies \citep{Alpcan2015,Koller2018,Capone2020c,Umlauft2020b}, they do not provide direct insight into the impact of data on control performance. \looseness=-1

-In recent years, a handful of efforts has been carried out towards understanding the influence of collected data on control performance. \cite{Lederer2020a} have proposed a measure for quantifying the value of data points with respect to a specific control task based on Gaussian process priors.
+Although these quantities have been used extensively to guide exploration and control strategies \citep{Hennig2012,Alpcan2015,Koller2018,Capone2020c}, they do not provide direct insight into the impact of data on the provable control performance.
+In recent years, a handful of efforts has been carried out towards understanding the influence of collected data on control theoretic properties. \cite{Lederer2020a} have proposed a Lyapunov-based measure for quantifying the value of data points with respect to a specific control task based on Gaussian process priors.
 In a similar vein, \cite{Capone2021} have developed an algorithm to identify the most useful data points for successfully performing multiple control tasks.
-However, the technique presented in \cite{Lederer2020a} is only applicable to a restricted class of systems, and the method of \cite{Capone2021} exhibits poor scalability.
+However, the technique presented in \cite{Lederer2020a} is only applicable to a restricted class of systems, and scalability is a challenge for the method of \cite{Capone2021}.